KKTV/webpack-async-router/README.md

 ## Overview
 This router works with webpack, after proper webpack config, this would be a perfect solution to get dependencies on-demand by current visiting path, e.g:

-While visiting `/`, which is home page of your web app, browser only loads `home` controller dependencies.
+While visiting `/`, which is home page of your web app, browser only loads `home` controller dependencies (with mapping router path, see Setup information below).
 On the other hand, when visiting `/signup`, browser will load `signup` controller dependencies asynchronously.

 # Benefits